mxjoly/pwa-webpack-plugin/README.md

 ### publicPath

 The publicPath used for script and link tags.
-By default `"/"`
+By default `"/"`.

 ### emitMetadata

 Used to inject the metadata in your html template file.
-By default `true`
+By default `true`.

 ### manifest